Skip Navigation

-By the Legal Team at Omni Law P.C.
+By the Editorial Team at Omni Law P.C.

 In today’s digital age, recording a private conversation is as easy as tapping an icon on your phone.
 But while the technology is simple, the legal risk in Florida is immense.
 Unlike many other states, Florida has stringent privacy protections, making it one of the most cautious places in the U.S. when it comes to electronic eavesdropping.